bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 # Barbarity in Bombay

-It’s not exactly clear what precise date the _Elphinstone_ arrived in Bombay harbour, but a report on the 5th of February 1848 in the Fine Arts column of the London paper _The Athenaeum_ reports on a report in the _Bombay Times_ reporting on the arrival of “cultured slabs from Mosul, forwarded by Major Rawlinson to the Governor”.[^30] When Layard first read this report he was so confused by its garbled details that he didn’t know if the report in question was about his artefacts at all![^31]
+It’s not exactly clear what precise date the _Elphinstone_ arrived in Bombay harbour, but a report on the 5th of February 1848 in the Fine Arts column of the London paper _The Athenaeum_ reports on a report in the _Bombay Times_ reporting on the arrival of “cultured slabs from Mosul, forwarded by Major Rawlinson to the Governor”.[^30]

+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/15_bombay_harbour.jpg" caption="Bombay Harbour, Francis Frith" %}

+When Layard first read this report he was so confused by its garbled details that he didn’t know if the report in question was about his artefacts at all![^31]

 It was the chain of command in the British Empire’s hierarchy that the Resident at Baghdad reported to the Governor at Bombay,[^32] so regardless of the fact that the cases of artefacts were addressed to the Trustees of the British Museum, Rawlinson had sent the artefacts to Bombay for the attention of “The Governor”[^33].
 The Governor of Bombay was one George Russell Clerk.[^34]

 On the _Ephinstone_’s arrival the cases that had been so carefully packed by Layard and repacked by Rawlinson were unloaded onto the dockside and unceremoniously opened by Clerk’s people.

+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/16_bombay_dockyard.jpg" caption="The Dockyard in the Port of Bombay, Francis Frith" %}

 Again, a note in The Athenaeum’s “Fine-Art Gossip” column helps to fill in the gaps.
 June 24th 1848’s column[^35] brought its readers’ attention to a Bombay Times article mentioning _an exhibition of Layard’s Artefacts_.
 And, it wasn’t just one or two small items that were on display; from the description given in the Bombay Times article quoted by The Athenaeum, it was loads of items.
 But for our purposes, here’s the interesting part: after listing off all sorts of items the Bombay Times article mentions,